 Some of the products available at Package Free.
 Some them here >> (Photo courtesy of Package Free)

 But even in this city, Lauren Singer is able to live a zero-waste lifestyle.
-Singer is a lifestyle influencer and writer who runs the site Trash is for Tossers; she also founded Package Free, a NYC-based store that sells sustainable products to help customers live a zero-waste lifestyle.
-For Singer, there are actually some eco benefits to living in NYC: You can walk or bike everywhere; you have a small space to heat or cool; and there are more options for eco-friendly shopping.
+Singer is a lifestyle influencer and writer who runs the site Trash is for Tossers; she also founded Package Free, an NYC-based store that sells sustainable products to help customers live a zero-waste lifestyle.
+For Singer, there are actually some eco-benefits to living in NYC: You can walk or bike everywhere; you have a small space to heat or cool; and there are more options for eco-friendly shopping.

 “If you read the news about the environment, it’s incredibly depressing,” she said.
 “For a really long time, I was feeling upset and protesting and blaming everyone else, but I never took the time to look at myself and see what I can do to make an impact.”

 Singer chose to go the zero-waste route in her quest to be better to the environment because reducing the release of methane gas into the environment has the greatest short-term impact, she said.
 Plus, personally, she said it made the most sense—more so than focusing on reducing electricity, for example.
 To reduce methane, Singer does not eat meat, does not use plastic, only uses natural and organic substances in the home, and tries to produce zero landfill garbage.